-- Players supporting VVC playback shall support the decoding capabilities of the relevant VVC conformance points as defined in ETSI TS 101 154 [3] clause 5.15. - Players supporting VVC shall support the playback requirements as documented in 10.21.1 of this document - Players supporting VVC should support the following playback requirements as documented in clause 10.21.2
+- Players supporting VVC playback shall support the decoding capabilities of the relevant VVC conformance points as defined in ETSI TS 101 154 [3], clause 5.15. - Players supporting VVC shall support the decoding and interpretation of CMAF tracks conforming to the baseline VVC profile as defined in Annex M of ISO/IEC 23000-19 [40] including the additional constraints from clause 10.3 and this clause 5.3.2.